bman46/InstagramEmbedDiscordBot/docs/Install.md

     }
   ],
 ```
 Replace `IG Username` with the username of the throw away Instagram account.
-Then, replace `IG Password` with the password to the Instagram account.
+Then, replace `IG Password` with the password to the Instagram account. `OTPSecret` needs to contain the key that would be registered in 2-factor authentication apps if the Instagram account has 2-factor authentication enabled.
+Leave it blank otherwise.

 For multiple accounts, use the following syntax:
 ```